Beat That: 12 Easy Tips For Maintaining A Healthy Heart

 Fish Oil and Omega-3 Fatty Acids

-Fish oil is not just a fad; clinical trials have shown that fish oil supplementation may improve several heart risk factors for patients with established coronary heart disease, including fatal heart attacks.
+Fish oil is not just a fad; clinical trials have shown that fish oil supplementation for at least 6 months may improve several heart risk factors for patients with established coronary heart disease, including fatal heart attacks.
 Higher doses of fish oil, roughly 3 to 4 grams per day, can also lower triglyceride levels.
 It may be worth discussing this option with your doctor.

 In patients without heart disease, fish oil supplements do not appear to lower the risk of death from heart disease, heart attack or stroke, according to a 2018 study in JAMA Cardiology.

-Fish oil supplementations, which should include eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), should be taken at a dose of roughly 200-800 mg/day of EPA/DHA.
-You can also get EPA/DHA in 1 to 2 weekly servings of oily fish such as:
+Fish oil supplementations, which should include eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), should be taken at a dose of roughly 200 to 800 mg/day of EPA/DHA.
+You can also get EPA/DHA in 2 weekly servings of oily fish such as: